ysathyasai/Composite_Behavioral_Modeling/README.md

 - Add Django built-in authentication and password hashing
 - Add automated tests for auth, prediction, and training flows
 - Move training to a background worker or scheduled job
-- Add a `.env.example` file for environment configuration
-- Add screenshots and demo videos for presentation

 ---